NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

 where $\beta$ is the reflection fraction given by the geometry of the transmitted radiance field as

-$T_{\sigma_i^t}$ is given by (\ref{eq:transmisivity}), and $\alpha_i$ by (\ref{eq:alpha}).
+$T_{\sigma_i^t}$ is given by Eq. (\ref{eq:transmisivity}), and $\alpha_i$ by Eq. (\ref{eq:alpha}).
 In addition to the standard photometric loss, the authors used a depth smoothness $L_d$ (eq.
-8 in \cite{2022nerfren}) loss to encourage the transmitted radiance field to have the correct geometry, and likewise, a bidirectional depth consistency loss $L_{bdc}$ (eq.
-10 in \cite{2022nerfren}) for the reflected radiance field.
-NeRFReN was able to render reflective surface on the authors' RFFR dataset, outperforming benchmark methods such as baseline NeRF \cite{nerf2020_mildenhall}, and NerfingMVS \cite{2021nerfingmvs}, as well as ablation models.
+8 in \cite{2022nerfren}) loss to encourage the transmitted radiance field to produce the correct geometry.
+Likewise, a bidirectional depth consistency loss $L_{bdc}$ (eq.
+10 in \cite{2022nerfren}) was used for the reflected radiance field.
+NeRFReN was able to render reflective surfaces on the authors' RFFR dataset, outperforming benchmark methods such as baseline NeRF \cite{nerf2020_mildenhall}, and NerfingMVS \cite{2021nerfingmvs}, as well as ablation models.
 The method was shown to support scene editing via reflection removal and reflection substitution.